deckhouse/virtualization/docs/USER_GUIDE.md

 ### Migrating disks to other storage

-In the DVP commercial editions, you can migrate (move) a virtual machine disk to another storage by changing its storage class (StorageClass).
+In commercial editions, you can migrate (move) a virtual machine disk to another storage by changing its storage class (StorageClass).

 {{< alert level="warning">}}
 Limitations of disk migration between storage: